easz/doze-tweak/README.md

  - Original Doze (or Deep Doze) available on Android 6+ and Light Doze only on Android 7+.
  - Deep Doze would only work if there is any motion sensor available (fallback on [significant motion sensor](https://github.com/aosp-mirror/platform_frameworks_base/blob/nougat-release/services/core/java/com/android/server/DeviceIdleController.java#L1379))
-   - Some battery saving Apps would disable (i.e. actually [restrict](https://android.googlesource.com/platform/frameworks/native/+/nougat-release/services/sensorservice/SensorService.h#119)) sensors from other Apps, but Deep Doze will still have to [depend](https://github.com/aosp-mirror/platform_frameworks_base/blob/nougat-release/services/core/java/com/android/server/DeviceIdleController.java#L2248) on motion sensors.
+   - Some battery saving Apps would disable (i.e. actually [restrict](https://android.googlesource.com/platform/frameworks/native/+/nougat-release/services/sensorservice/SensorService.h#119)) sensors to other Apps, but Deep Doze will still have to [depend](https://github.com/aosp-mirror/platform_frameworks_base/blob/nougat-release/services/core/java/com/android/server/DeviceIdleController.java#L2248) on motion sensors.
  - tuning Doze settings from external ```adb``` interface is not very convenient in case that you want to change them frequently and directly on your Android.

 ## Usage & Example